ryt/psync/README.md

 #### Substitutions

-You can add substitutions and replacements to the path names using the `[replace]` section.
+You can make substitutions to the list of path names by using the `[replace]` section.
 Use the *key* for your pattern and *value* for your replacement.
+The patterns will be parsed as strings and not regular expressions.
+If you'd like, you can use any symbol (e.g. `$`) to differentiate the replacement keys.

 ```ini
 [replace]